 Maybe it’s just that I have a bigger ego than I realize.
 But he is a man, just like any one of us.
 Here is a man who has done some great things and some bad things.

 Maybe that’s why people like him so much.
 Because that makes him regular.
 Not cheating mind you, but just the mistake.
 That made him human in our eyes.
 Just like us.

 He seemed like he was trying to get to the bar.
 I went over to ask him if he wanted something to drink, but was cut off by a guy telling him that they used the same dry cleaner he used in Washington, D.C.
 He seemed really moved by that connection.
 Then another telling him he knew a 2nd cousin of Clinton’s.
 Then another with something else.

-In a room with the one of the most powerful people in the world.
-I didn’t need a picture with him.
-He looked thirsty.
+In a room with the one of the most powerful people in the world…he looked thirsty.
 I wanted to get him a drink.

-If I was in a room with you and you looked thirsty, I’d do the same.
+If I was in a room with you and you looked thirsty, I’d want to do the same.